Anyone can tell you what makes a family physically healthy—good food, regular exercise and quality sleep. But what makes a family mentally healthy?

 But now everyone is starting fresh.
 And practicing these positive habits now should put everyone in a good position to support your loved one’s recovery when he or she finishes rehab.

 The Raleigh House is a residential treatment center located in Denver where your loved one can get the help he or she needs to heal and grow.
-Our team of experts works together to tackle the physical, psychological, mental, emotional, spiritual and social aspects of addiction.
+Our team of experts works together to tackle the physical, psychological, mental, emotional, spiritual and social aspects of addiction, including family therapy.
 Fill out our form or contact us today to learn more about our drug and alcohol addiction treatment programs.